saprismhq/saprism/replit.md

-# Salespring - AI-Powered Sales Coaching Platform
+# Saprism - AI-Powered Sales Coaching Platform

 ## Overview

-Salespring is a full-stack web application that provides AI-powered sales coaching and meeting management.
+Saprism is a full-stack web application that provides AI-powered sales coaching and meeting management.
 The application features intelligent note-taking, real-time coaching suggestions, AI-driven analysis, and CRM integration to help sales professionals improve their performance and close more deals.

 ## User Preferences